Simple guidelines and healthy recipes-for-one to make mealtime at home a cinch

 Dominic has two thoughts on meal planning and grocery shopping.

-“First, when you create your weekly menus, think about how your main course from one day, can be utilized in a new recipe with leftovers the following day.
+“First, when you create your weekly menus, think about how your main course from one day can be utilized in a new recipe with leftovers the following day.
 For example, if you have ham on Sunday, you could use the ham in an egg white omelet on Monday.
-Of, if you’ve made chicken and rice with vegetable, incorporate the leftover ingredients to make a stir fry the next day.
+Or, if you’ve made chicken and rice with vegetables, incorporate the leftover ingredients to make a stir-fry the next day.

 “Second, make things easier on yourself with frozen vegetables or fruit.
 Stocking these items in your freezer will make mail prep faster while providing more variety.”